-Check your details are correct with the credit reference agencies – Experian, Callcredit and Equifax.
+Check your details are correct with the credit reference agencies – Experian, TransUnion and Equifax.

-Put your name on the electoral register – lenders like to check you live where you say you do.
+Put your name on the electoral register – lenders like to check to see that you live where you say you do.

 Always pay your credit cards and loan payments on time and in full.
 Late repayment can cause you serious money problems.

 The disadvantages of getting a loan when unemployed